What’s the difference between Paid Search and Organic Search?

 • Including 1-2 backlinks

-Having a blog on your site is the best way to improve organic search ranking and traffic.
+Having a blog on your website is the best way to improve organic search ranking and traffic.
 Google ranks pages with regular fresh content higher in organic search than static pages that don’t update regularly.
-Posting a blog, however, doesn’t do much if you don’t do everything you can to make get it seen.
+Posting a blog, however, doesn’t do much if you’re not actively implementing SEO practices, like including high volume, low difficulty keywords.
 This goes beyond the SERP and goes into the promotion of your blog post.

-Backlinks are a great way to increase the visibility of your post.
-Organic search ranking is influenced by the number and reliability of the site with the backlink.
+Backlinks are also a great way to increase the visibility of your post.
+Organic search ranking is influenced by the number and reliability of the website with the backlink.
 Do you know any industry-specific pages to which you can submit your post?
-Are there any colleagues on whose site you can re-post your article?
-Once posted to their site, they backlink to your site, boosting your ranking.
+Are there any colleagues on whose website you can re-post your article?
+Once posted to their website, they backlink to your website, boosting your ranking.